 The value of these shares and assets fluctuate and are bought and sold over time

-Investment trusts tend to be more stable than buying shares in a single company because your money is invested across a variety of companies.
+Investment trusts, like unit trusts, tend to be lower risk than buying shares in a single company because your money is invested across a variety of companies.
 This does not eliminate the risk to your money but means that the performance of a single share has less impact because there are many others to counteract it.

-The fund manager is the person responsible for the day to day management of the investment trust's fund.
-He or she chooses where the fund is invested, when to buy and sell assets, and is the person responsible for whether the funds value grows because of the choices they make.
+The fund manager is the person responsible for the day-to-day management of the investment trust's fund.
+He or she chooses where the fund is invested as well as when to buy and sell assets.

-The fund manager is usually appointed by the investment trust's board of directors, who are also responsible for setting the wider investment strategy that the fund manager will follow.
+The fund manager is usually appointed and monitored by the investment trust's board of directors.
+The board of directors is also responsible for setting the wider investment strategy that the fund manager will follow.

 Cash e.g. pound sterling, US dollar

-The investment trust's fund manager will usually have experience of investing in certain asset classes and a track record of how their investments have performed in each area.
+The investment trust's fund manager will usually have experience of investing in certain asset classes or investment areas and a track record of how their investments have performed in each area.